Spotlight on Natural Sciences Alumni: Laura Posner

 How do you balance your work and personal life?

 In graduate school, you often choose your own hours, so disciplining myself to work regular hours allows me to take time for myself after work and on the weekends.
-Walking dogs at the animal shelter helps motivate me because I find it important to give myself something to look forward to each week.
+I find it important to give myself something to look forward to each week outside of work: walking dogs at the shelter, trying a new restaurant, or spending time with friends.

 What do you do now and why did you choose this career?

-I am a 2nd year PhD student at Carnegie Mellon University studying air quality in the Chemical Engineering department.
-I use a 3D chemical transport model to look at sources of particle number over the Eastern US.
-Graduate school felt like a natural progression after UR because I felt like I was not yet finished with book learning.
+I am a 4th year PhD student at Carnegie Mellon University studying air quality in the Chemical Engineering department.
+I use a 3D chemical transport model to look at the sources of particle number in the atmosphere over the Eastern US.
+I originally applied to graduate school because I felt I was not yet done book learning.
+Now I am sure I would like to go into industry after graduation.

 What advice do you have for current students?

 Do not be afraid to apply to graduate programs or job postings that are not strictly within your major’s expertise.
 Engineering especially is very interdisciplinary.
-My research group includes Mechanical, Civil, and Chemical Engineers as well as chemists.
-I am taking Mechanical Engineering courses now on the side to pursue my other interests.
+I wish I had known that when I was applying to graduate school, but my PhD program did allow me the freedom to pursue my mechanical engineering interests by taking classes.

 Why did you choose to attend the University of Rochester?

 I love engineering and French.
-Any engineering curriculum is usually strict, but UR’s cluster system allowed me the freedom to choose French classes to fulfill requirements.
+An engineering curriculum is usually rigid, but UR’s cluster system allowed me the freedom to choose French classes to fulfill requirements.
 I may not have been able to continue with French elsewhere.
-Plus, the students appeared to be happy (which I later found to be very true).
-I greatly preferred UR’s atmosphere of students helping each other rather than cutthroat competition.
+Plus, the students appeared to be happy (which I later found to be true).
+I much preferred UR’s collaborative culture to the cutthroat competition I had noticed at other universities.

 Who were your mentors while you were on campus?
 Have you continued those relationships?

-I met many great people along the way at UR, but my Chemical Engineering adviser, Ben Ebenhack, and his wife were, and still are, great mentors to me.
-I used to stop in to talk and eat lunch with them while I was an undergrad.
+I met many great people along the way at UR, but my Chemical Engineering adviser, Ben Ebenhack, and his wife were and still are great mentors to me.
 We still keep in touch.
 Their advice and support are very meaningful to me.